Before summer ends and the days get shorter, there are still plenty of things going on in the city that you should know about or visit.

 Street Parties in Lisbon

-Lisbon often turns some of its gardens and squares into authentic stages for musical performances and magic and dance performances, among many other activities for the whole family.
+Festas na Rua returns to the city, offering everyone open-air shows, from concerts to dances and arts of all kinds, from magic to movies.
+Lisbon will transform some of its gardens and squares into authentic stages for musical and dance performances, among many other activities for the whole family.

 At the Tivoli BBVA Theater